vipulnaik/diet-exercise-health/notes/2024-04-03-dental-cleaning.md

 but I did end up having a bit of drooling toward the end on my left side.

+2024-04-09 felt like an improvement over previous days, with periods of a few hours in between where I didn't seem to have excess salivation, though other periods were similar to previous days.

+The night of 2024-04-09 was good -- I didn't have any drooling.
+I had a little bit of excess salivation that I was able to swallow.

 According to the Internet, the greater saliva production after teeth cleaning is normal.
 For instance, [this](https://wellsfamilydental.com/drooling-after-teeth-cleaning/)